ethereum/ethereum-org-website/src/content/developers/tutorials/how-to-write-and-deploy-an-nft.md

 * string memory tokenURI is a string that should resolve to a JSON document that describes the NFT's metadata.
 An NFT's metadata is really what brings it to life, allowing it to have configurable properties, such as a name, description, image, and other attributes.
 In part 2 of this tutorial, we will describe how to configure this metadata.

-mintNFT calls some methods from the inherited ERC721 library, and ultimately returns a number that represents the ID of the freshly minted NFT.
+mintNFT calls some methods from the inherited ERC-721 library, and ultimately returns a number that represents the ID of the freshly minted NFT.

-## Step 11: Connect Metamask & Alchemy to your project
+## Step 11: Connect Metamask & Alchemy to your project {#connect-metamask-and-alchemy}

 Now that we’ve created a Metamask wallet, Alchemy account, and written our smart contract, it’s time to connect the three.